ConceptzX/Ai-Coder/README.md

 I edited it so ChatGPT only accepts the token amount necessary to complete the task, hopefully it stays true to that, but I'd advise keeping the tip amount at 0 to ensure you're not racking up unnecessary carges.
 An estimated tip token amount and cost may be suggested in the output if a task is too complex

+Working on: Adding an additional language box for the language of the user to help ease access.
 Issues: Scrolling through the Languages is too fast, especially since I added more languages.
 I'm unsure where the setting to correct this is located.
 ***************************************************************************************************************************
 ![Ai-Coder](./public/screenshot.png)